tommaso82/web-page-screensaver-webview2/README.md

 ## Notes on this Fork

 In my fork i modified the event handler, moving from the IMessageFilter interface that was causing some stability issues to a more reliable low-level hooking library (MouseKeyHook).
 I also added a timer to handle the disappearance of the mouse and close button.
-I know that my code still have room for improvement, and I am open to any constructive feedback or suggestions you may have to help me continue to grow and develop as a programmer.
+Introduced the ability to set a custom timer for each URL by specifying a time in seconds after the URL, separated by a semicolon.
+This was done with the aim of making minimal changes to the code, without focusing on elegance or efficiency, I know that my code still have room for improvement, and I am open to any constructive feedback or suggestions you may have to help me continue to grow and develop as a programmer.